 Examples of commitment to the mission of the College of Business include, but are not limited to, excelling in a career in the nonprofit sector, leading a local community service effort, promoting corporate social responsibility or serving on a nonprofit board.

-Recognizes an alumni owned or led company that is successful in its industry and also has a specific goal for making a positive social impact either on its local community or on the globe.
-This award will go out annually to alumni owned or led companies that show a determination to making the world a better place.
+Recognizes an alum who owns or leads a company that is successful in its industry and also has a specific goal for making a positive social impact either on its local community or on the globe.
+This award will go out annually to an alum who owns or leads a company that shows a determination to making the world a better place.

 Examples of social impact goals can be – donating a specific portion of profits to certain charities, a commitment to sourcing materials locally, providing jobs to disadvantaged groups, committing to certain environmental targets.